 After obtaining proper values for the parameters (a), (b) and (c), we use these values in the following simulation for the critical node mechanism.
+To be precise, we set (a) the size of stock neighbor list to be 20, (b) the checking period to be 10, and (c) the discovery period to be 10.
 We perform the simulation with 10%, 20% and 30% node failure rates.
 Every simulation lasts 2000 steps; it first goes 300 steps normally and then 10% (or 20%, or 30%) of nodes are set to fail simultaneously.
-Figure 10 and Figure 11 are for the results of the clustered distribution simulation, in which the nodes cluster into three groups in the first 300 steps and can move randomly after node starts to fail.
-Figure 12 and Figure 13 are for the random distribution simulation, in which nodes can move randomly in all simulation steps.
+Figures 9 and 10 are for the results of the clustered distribution simulation, in which the nodes cluster into three groups in the first 300 steps and can move randomly after node starts to fail.
+Figures 11 and 12 are for the random distribution simulation, in which nodes can move randomly in all simulation steps.

-By observing Figures 10 and 11, we can see that node failure indeed has negative impact on neighborship consistency for original VON design under clustered distribution.
+Figure 9.
+Neighbor consistency under different node failure rates for clustered distribution consistency for original VON design under clustered distribution.
 The neighborship consistency drops to around 80% and the number of partitions grows to around 20 when 30% of nodes may fail simultaneously.
 We can also see that the critical node mechanism can reduce the negative impact of node failure dramatically.
 After applying the critical node mechanism, the neighborship consistency is still near 100% and the number of partitions is kept to be 1, 2 or 3 for failure rates of 10%, 20% and 30%.